brijeshc1307/CPP/Polymorphism.md

 ## **Polymorphism**

 **Polymorphism** means **"many forms."** It allows objects of **different classes** to be treated **as objects of a common base class**, especially when using **inheritance**.
+Real life Example: A man at the same time is a father, a husband, and an employee.
 It enables:

 * **Same interface, different behavior**